Virginia Landlord-Tenant Act

 1. Warranty of Habitability

-Under Virginia landlord tenant law, it is your responsibility to provide a habitable property.
+Under Virginia law, it is your responsibility to provide a habitable property.
 That is, one that meets the state’s building and housing codes.
 The implied warranty of habitability law requires landlords to:

-• Provide their tenant with a property that has working electrical and plumbing systems.
+• Provide their tenant with an unit that has working electrical and plumbing systems.

 • Respond to tenant maintenance requests, especially those that impact habitability standards, promptly.